Melford Hall to Sudbury Three Mills walk, Long Melford, Suffolk

-Walk along part of the old Great Eastern Long Melford to Sudbury railway line, visiting three old water mills and Sudbury Water Meadows en route.
+Walk along part of the old Great Eastern Long Melford to Sudbury railway line, visiting three old water mills; Sudbury Common Lands and Gainsborough's House en route.
 Return by bus.

 Melford Hall car park, grid ref: TL867462